ycm-core/YouCompleteMe/README.md

 When a Refactor or FixIt command touches multiple files, YouCompleteMe attempts to apply those modifications to any existing open, visible buffer in the current tab.
-If no such buffer can be found, YouCompleteMe opens the file in a new small horizontal split at the top of the current window.
+If no such buffer can be found, YouCompleteMe opens the file in a new small horizontal split at the top of the current window, applies the change, and then *hides* the window.
+NOTE: The buffer remains open, and must be manually saved..
 A confirmation dialog is opened prior to doing this, to remind you that this is about to happen.

 Once the modifications have been made, the quickfix list (see `:help quickfix`) is opened, populated with the locations of all modifications.
 This can be used to review all automatic changes made.
+Typically, use the `CTRL-W
+<enter>` combination to open the selected file in a new split.

 The buffers are *not* saved automatically.
 That is, you must save the modified buffers manually after reviewing the changes from the quickfix list.
 Changes